Joshua-akg/Joshua-akg.github.io/README.md

 # Joshua-akg.github.io
-A portfolio website to seve as an online CV and blog
+A portfolio website to serve as an online CV.